AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Important Days

 There are many days of the year that have a significant religious or cultural context to the people of Sumiriku.
 These dates may be celebrated as grand festivals in major cities, or instead may be days of contemplation.
-The following is a selection of these days, explaining their meaning and what happens at that occasion:
+The following is a selection of these days, explaining their meaning and what happens at that occasion.

 :